Sarcastic-Soul/AI-PDF-ChatApp/README.md

 - `Next.js` with `Turbopack` for fast builds
 - `Tailwind CSS 4` and `ShadCN UI` for styling and components
 - `Framer Motion` for animations (line-by-line AI messages, loading states)
-- `Clerk` for authentication and user session handling
 - `Catppuccin` theme support with `next-themes`
 - `Lucide-react` icons, `react-markdown` for chat formatting